Rigidity and index of free boundary minimal Y-cones in the unit ball: Introduction

-Nitsche proved that a minimal disk satisfying the free boundary condition in the unit ball $\mathbb{B}^3$ must be an equatorial flat disk.
-Later, Fraser and Schoen \cite{fraser2015uniqueness} extended this result by showing that a minimal disk satisfying the free boundary condition in a ball of constant curvature, in any dimension, must be totally geodesic.
-They also weakened the condition to allow for a parallel mean curvature vector, proving that in this case, the disk lies in a three-dimensional constant curvature submanifold and is totally umbilic.
-Their results generalized earlier three-dimensional work by J. C. C. Nitsche \cite{nitsche1985stationary} and R. Souam \cite{souam1997stability}.
-Nitsche and Fraser-Li \cite{fraser2014compactness} conjectured that every embedded free boundary minimal annulus in a ball should be the critical catenoid, the part of the catenoid in a ball perpendicular to the boundary sphere.
-Recently J. Choe \cite{choe2025free} proved the conjecture by showing that a minimal surface meeting a sphere orthogonally can be extended by reflection across the sphere.
-He generalized Schwarz's reflection principle for minimal surfaces and showed that the sphere can become a mirror like a plane.
-By iteratively reflecting the embedded annulus across its boundaries infinitely many times, he reconstructed the complete catenoid and thereby concluded that the annulus must be the critical catenoid.
+A classical rigidity result of Nitsche~\cite{nitsche1985stationary} states that any minimal disk satisfying the free boundary condition in $\mathbb{B}^3$ must be an equatorial flat disk.
+Fraser and Schoen~\cite{fraser2015uniqueness} extended this theorem to all dimensions, proving that a minimal disk with free boundary in a ball of constant curvature must be totally geodesic.
+They also showed that if the disk has parallel mean curvature vector, then it lies in a three–dimensional constant curvature submanifold and is totally umbilic.
+Related earlier work includes results of Souam~\cite{souam1997stability}.

-Taking a different approach, we extend Nitsche’s work to $Y$-singular minimal surfaces satisfying the free boundary condition in the unit ball $\mathbb{B}^3$:
+Another important problem concerns the classification of free boundary minimal annuli.
+Nitsche and Fraser--Li~\cite{fraser2014compactness} conjectured that any embedded free boundary minimal annulus in a ball must be the critical catenoid, namely the portion of the catenoid that meets the boundary sphere orthogonally.
+We note that the uniqueness of the critical catenoid depends on whether the embeddedness condition is imposed; for related discussions on immersed free boundary minimal annuli, see Fernández--Hauswirth--Mira~\cite{fernandez2023free}.
+Recent progress toward this conjecture has been made by Choe~\cite{choe2025free}, who developed a reflection principle for free boundary minimal surfaces, showing that the sphere can play a role analogous to a mirror plane.

+The purpose of this paper is to establish an analogue of the rigidity results of Nitsche and Fraser--Schoen in the singular setting of $Y$--type free boundary minimal surfaces.
+Such surfaces consist of three smooth faces meeting along a common curve with $120^\circ$ angles, forming a $Y$--configuration.
+Our first result shows that the flat $Y$--cone is the only conformal minimal immersion of this type in the unit ball.